 Searching for a Feeling – Maximum Joy

 Maximum Joy were doing well – in 1982 they toured Europe and the UK extensively; released 2 singles and an album; their first single Stretch was in the indie charts and had become an underground hit in New York clubs; they made 2 BBC radio sessions and were signed to a new label, they were going up a notch.
 Behind the scenes things weren’t going well though and during a tour in Europe Janine was raped and violently attacked by a band member She realised she had no choice but to give an ultimatum to the band – saying that she couldn’t stay in the band with him – the people around her didn’t support her.
 She then had no choice but to leave.
-She didn’t lose her commitment to her chosen career and focus, she started a new band with ex Pigbag and ex Cortina players (Leonard & The Cats) but she found that something new was happening, she froze & shook physically anytime she was singing and performing whether in the studio (her happy place), in rehearsal or on stage.
-She found she couldn’t perform or sing.
+She didn’t lose her commitment to her chosen career and focus, she started a new band with ex Pigbag and ex Cortina players (Leonard & The Cats) but she found that something new and alien to her was happening, she froze & shook physically anytime she was singing and performing whether in the studio, in rehearsal or on stage.
+She found no matter how much she wanted to she couldn’t perform or sing like she used to so easily.
 It was a massive blow for her, she didn’t understand what was happening – it was the first time she’d experienced this – it was crippling.
 It meant she couldn’t continue with the new band, or her career, she had no choice but to retreat from her creative life and expression and career.
+Only now years later has she come to realise it was a reaction to the traumatic events that she’d experienced – she’d lost her ability to perform as a direct response to this.
 In March 2019 Janine spoke to the Guardian about what brought her music career to an end back in 1980’s and how she’s come back to it nearly 40 years later.

-This is a small excerpt from my diary written 1982 – it will contribute to some writing I’m working on about my time as a young female musician in the 1980’s.
+This and more will contribute to some writing I’m working on about my time as a young female musician in the 1980’s.

 22 Nov 1982